Fitting a Graph to One-Dimensional Data: Introduction

 \section{Introduction}

 Many interesting data sets can be interpreted as point sets in~$\Reals^{d}$, where the dimension~$d$ is the number of features of interest of each data point, and the coordinates are the values of each feature.
-To model the similarity between discrete samples, one can introduce appropriate undirected weighted edges connecting proximal points.
-Such a graph is useful in applications such as classification, regression, and clustering~(see, for instance,~\cite{ng01,zhou03}).
+Given such a data set, graph-based semi-supervised learning is a paradigm for making predictions on the unlabelled data using the proximity among the data points and possibly some labelled data (e.g.~\cite{daitch09,jebara09,liu10,ng01,xiang10,zhang14,zhou03}).
+Classification, regression, and clustering are some popular applications.
+The graph has to be set up first in order to perform the subsequent processing.
+This requires the determination of the graph edges and the weights to be associated with the edges.
 For example, let $w_{ij}$ denote the weight determined for the edge that connects two points $p_i$ and $p_j$, and regression can be performed to predict function values $f_i$'s at the points $p_i$'s by minimizing $\sum_{i,j} w_{ij} (f_i - f_j)^2$, subject to fixing the subset of known $f_i$'s~\cite{daitch09}.
-As another example, for any given integer $k$, one can obtain a partition of the weighted graph into $k$ clusters based on spectral analysis of the eigenvectors of the Laplacian of the weighted graph~\cite{daitch09,ng01}.
-Note that the weighted graph may actually be connected.
 To allow efficient data analysis, it is important that the weighted graph is sparse.

-Different proximity graphs have been suggested for this purpose.
-The \emph{kNN}-graph connects each point to its $k$~nearest neighbors.
-The $\varepsilon$-ball graph connects each point to all other points that are within a distance~$\varepsilon$.
-In both cases, an edge of length~$\ell$ is assigned a weight of $\exp(-\ell^2/2\sigma^2)$, where the parameters~$k$, $\varepsilon$ and~$\sigma$ need to be specified by the user.
-It is unclear how to set these parameters in an automatic, efficient way.
-Several studies have found the \emph{kNN}-graph and the $\varepsilon$-ball graphs to be inferior to other graphs proposed~\cite{daitch09,han15,zhang14}.